John Lundvik: 2019–present: Eurovision Song Contest

+Lundvik participated in Melodifestivalen 2025 with the song "Voice of the Silent".
+He qualified directly to the final after competing in heat one on 1 February 2025.
+In the final on 8 March 2025 Lundvik placed sixth.

 Other appearances

 In 2020, Lundvik participated as a celebrity dancer in the fifteenth season of the Swedish dancing show Let's Dance and won the competition, beating Sussie Eriksson in the final.